aiira-co/spatial/README.md

   * The Query Class automatically calls its Handler class (done with the cqured\mediatr class).

-Onion Architecture for multi-api framework
+Clean/Onion Architecture for multi-api framework
 * CQured web-api for presentation(Api)
 * Doctrine for DB
 * GuzzlePSR7 for http